 Keep in mind that antidepressants are more likely to reduce suicide risk in the long run by improving mood.

 There are several steps you can take to get the best results:

-- If it doesn't work — try something else.
-If you have no significant improvement in your symptoms after six weeks, talk to your doctor about trying a different antidepressant (switching) or adding a second antidepressant or another medication (augmentation).
-A medication combination may work better for you than does a single antidepressant.
+- If it doesn't work, try something else.
+If you have bothersome side effects or no significant improvement in your symptoms after six weeks, talk to your doctor about changing the dose, trying a different antidepressant (switching), or adding a second antidepressant or another medication (augmentation).
+A medication combination may work better for you than a single antidepressant.

 - Take your antidepressant consistently and at the correct dose.
 If your medication doesn't seem to be working or is causing bothersome side effects, call your doctor before making any changes.